 Cardiovascular or Circulatory System Disorders

-The cardiovascular or circulatory system functions to supply oxygen, nutrients, hormones, and other vital compounds to your heart and throughout the body.
+The cardiovascular or circulatory system supplies oxygen, nutrients, hormones, and other vital compounds to your heart and throughout the body.
 The following are the most common circulatory system diseases:

 - Angina